paulhedlund/2018GISLIS/Exercises/widget1.md

     ![](img/ex1/widg1_pc4.png)        ![](img/ex1/widg1_pc5.png)

 10)	Add the widget information to the app config JSON file.
-This is done by navigating to **\\\client\stemapp\sample -configs\config-demo.json** in the Web Appbuilder directory.
+This is done by navigating to **C:\WebAppBuilderForArcGIS\client\stemapp\sample -configs\config-demo.json** in the Web Appbuilder directory.
 Find widgetPool -> widgets and add the following JSON to the end of it.
 Make sure all required commas exist to insure proper JSON format.

     ```
     {